Average Conversion Rate by Industry and Marketing Source 2025

 The average conversion rate across all fourteen industries is 3.3%.

-This time around, we decided to include direct in our study.
+We decided to include the source “direct” in our study.

-That’s because direct is a usual suspect in all traditional analytics tools.
+That’s because direct traffic is a usual suspect in all traditional analytics tools.
+Across all the companies used in this study, the source “direct” made up 20% of overall traffic.

 There’s good and bad when it comes to direct.

-Direct in analytics could be an indication that people are visiting your site after seeing one of your social posts or ads on LinkedIn.
+Direct can be an indication that people are visiting your site after seeing one of your social posts or ads on LinkedIn.

-Now for the bad.
-Direct lacks source information, making it impossible for marketers to track the origin of the traffic and conversions.
+On the other hand, direct lacks source information, making it impossible for marketers to track the origin of the traffic and conversions.

 Average lead conversion rates for direct (QoQ)